planck-repl/planck/site/src/planck-io.md

 ### <a name="path-elements"></a>path-elements
 `([x])`

-Returns the path elements of the given file as a sequence.
+Returns the path elements of `x` as a sequence.

 Spec<br/>
  _args_: `(cat :x (or :string string? :file file?))`<br/>